junxit/us-congress-bills-117/bill.md

 ## § 3.
 Coconino National Forest land conveyance

-- **(a)** *Conveyance authorized* Subject to this section, if the University submits to the Secretary not later than 180 days after the date of enactment of this Act a written request for the conveyance of the Federal land, the Secretary shall, not later than 1 year after the date of enactment of this Act, convey to the University all right, title, and interest of the United States in and to that land, including related infrastructure, improvements, and easements on that land.
+- **(a)** *Conveyance authorized* Subject to this section, if the University submits to the Secretary not later than 180 days after the date of enactment of this Act a written request for the conveyance of the Federal land,to acquire the Federal land for market value, as determined by the appraisal conducted under subsection (d), the Secretary shall, not later than 1 year after the date of enactment of this Act, convey to the University all right, title, and interest of the United States in and to that land, including related infrastructure, improvements, and easements on that land.
 - **(b)** *Terms and Conditions* The conveyance authorized under subsection (a) shall be—
   - **(1)** subject to valid existing rights;
   - **(2)** notwithstanding any other provision of law; and